Bloodhound Gang: Use Your Fingers (1995)

-In March 1995, the Bloodhound Gang signed a record deal with Columbia Records.
-They released their first full-length album, titled Use Your Fingers.
-They began touring around the United States.
-At this time, Daddy Long Legs and M.S.G.
-(Matthew Clarke), who were angry with Columbia Records, left the band to form another rap group, Wolfpac.
-Bass player Hennegan and turntablist Tard-E-Tard joined the group as replacements, with Hennegan taking on the stage name "Evil Jared Hasselhoff".
-When the tour ended, the deal with Columbia Records was dropped and band members Skip O'Pot2Mus (Scott Richard) and Tard-E-Tard left to pursue careers outside of the music industry.
+In March 1995, the Bloodhound Gang signed a record deal with Columbia Records and released their first full-length album, Use Your Fingers.
+They began touring around the U.S. but band members Daddy Long Legs and Matthew "M.S.G."
+Clarke, who were angry with Columbia for undisclosed reasons, left the band to form Wolfpac.
+Bassist Hasselhoff and turntablist Tard-E-Tard joined the group as replacements.
+When the tour ended, the deal with Columbia was dropped and band members Scott "Skip O'Pot2Mus" Richard and Tard-E-Tard left to pursue non-music careers.